The most important factors for management of the Probate process, by estate planning expert Robert Cartmell.

 Emails are good communications.
 Use email to communicate all relevant people in your communications.
 Be professional and polite in your conduct with all parties, it will help the process run smoothly from start to finish.
 Listen to advice and ensure you treat the matter of executorship with the responsibility that it is, for your friend/loved one who has died and entrusted you to the role.

 If you would like help or advice from Robert Cartmell on the issues raised in this article, please get in touch.
-Email Robert Cartmell Consulting at info@robertcartmell.co.uk to make an enquiry or arrange a discussion.
+Email Robert Cartmell at info@protrustconsulting.co.uk to make an enquiry or arrange a discussion.